4415 119th St W, Cortez, FL 34215

 Richard Estabrook has been a nature photographer for over thirty-five years and has won several awards for his work.
 His initial interest was in macro, or close-up, photography concentrating on flowers and insects.
 After moving to Florida, the color and variety of birds led him toward nature photography.
 Unlike most of our exhibits, the photographs displayed here are available for purchase.
 For more information, or to take home a piece of this collection, please see staff.

 Did you know that seasonal visitors are nothing new to Florida?
 For more than 100 years, between the mid-1800s, Cuban fishermen set up seasonal fishing camps along our coast where they would catch fish, salt them, and send them back to Cuba to sell.
 Explore what brought these visitors to our shores and what happened to them in our upcoming exhibit on Cuban Fishing Ranchos.

 Check out lots of new and used items, available for buy or trade.
-You might find a great deal, and you’ll definitely have fun looking around while you enjoy live music by Treble Hook.
+You might find a great deal, and you’ll definitely have fun looking around.
 This event is free to the public, so bring the whole family!